Completion guarantee

 These methods of funding can be complicated and expensive due to legal, bank fees and interest.
 The bond fee itself is negotiable—typically 3–5% depending on the risks as assessed by the completion guarantor.
 For these reasons, completion bonds are typically used on mid- to high-budget independent films.

 Key to the completion guarantor company's risk assessment process will be a careful scrutiny of key persons on the production team to determine whether the film is "bondable".
 Of particular interest will be the director, first assistant director, line producer, production manager, producer, cast and cinematographer, since these personnel will ultimately be responsible for keeping the production on budget and on schedule.

 The completion guarantor will require a regular (usually daily) flow of production paperwork—for example, production reports, cashflow and cost reports etc. Under the bond agreement, the completion guarantor has the contractual right to "take over the film" (which will include wide "hire and fire" rights over any personnel including the director) since they are financially liable if the film goes over budget.
-In extreme circumstances, films are sometimes finished by the completion guarantor company (this infamously occurred during production of The Thief and the Cobbler)—an event that is traumatic for the crew and cast, and can be disastrous for a film's creative and commercial ambitions.
+In extreme circumstances, films are sometimes finished by the completion guarantor company (this infamously occurred during production of The Thief and the Cobbler and Foodfight!)—an event that is traumatic for the crew and cast, and can be disastrous for a film's creative and commercial ambitions.
 However completion guarantors also know that it is usually in their interests to work with an established production team to assist them to bring a production back onto schedule and within the agreed budget.